Draconov/Atom-Shooter/README.md

 Atom Shooter is an independent remake of the original Android game, rebuilt from scratch for modern browsers, Windows, and Android.

-The project keeps the original game's core identity and progression while using newly written code, newly created graphics, and synthesized audio.
-Version 1.2.0 expands the recreation substantially and brings the current project much closer to the reference Android release.
+The repository does not distribute original files like code, music, or proprietary artwork.
+Everything used in this project are newly created for the remake trying to keep the original game's core identity and progression.

 ## Platforms